Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud: design

-We justify \sys's overall security.
+We built an abstract formal model of HyPace, the guest and the network, covering essential details such as delays due to internal side channels and HyPace's schedule replacement.
+We formally proved that our design provides the standard, strong security property of \emph{noninterference}~\cite{DBLP:series/ais/Smith07}---adversaries learn nothing about guest secrets (in an information-theoretic sense) despite observing traffic shape.
+The formal model and the proof are presented in \S\ref{sec:formal-model}.

+Here, we provide some intuitive justification of \sys's security.
 First, \sys's threat model rules out side-channel leaks to other co-located tenants through shared CPU state, caches, memory bandwidth and shared Cloud back-end services.
 Second, it is impossible to connect to the victim tenant as a (fake) client and elicit even one response packet because \sys\ requires packet authentication with pre-shared keys and GPace silently ignores all unauthenticated packets.
-Finally, the adversary cannot learn secrets by measuring the shape of the victim's traffic because, like the cloaked tunnel of \S\ref{sec:tunnel}, \sys\ ensures that the shape of outgoing traffic does not depend on secrets.
+Third, the adversary cannot learn secrets by measuring the shape of the victim's traffic because, like the cloaked tunnel of \S\ref{sec:tunnel}, \sys\ ensures that the shape of outgoing traffic does not depend on secrets.
 This holds because {\bf S1}--{\bf S5} from \S\ref{sec:tunnel-security} are either unobservable or independent of secrets for \sys\ as well.
-The only nontrivial difference is in the secret-independence of {\bf S4}: whereas the cloaked tunnel relies on performance-isolation and a constant-time implementation of the network stack for this, \sys\ relies on the various delay-masking mechanisms described above.
+The only nontrivial difference is in the secret-independence of {\bf S4}: while the cloaked tunnel relies on performance-isolation and a constant-time implementation of the network stack, \sys\ relies on the empirical delay-masking mechanisms as above.

-To gain further confidence in our security argument, we have built an abstract formal model of HyPace, the guest and the network, covering essential details such as delays due to internal side channels and HyPace's schedule replacement.
-We have formally proved that our design provides the standard, strong security property of \emph{noninterference}~\cite{DBLP:series/ais/Smith07}---adversaries learn nothing about guest secrets (in an information-theoretic sense) despite observing traffic shape.
-The formal model and the proof are presented in \S\ref{sec:formal-model}.
+\update{ Among the empirical \sys\ parameters, only $\delta_{xmit}$ and $\delta_{delay}$ are relevant for security; all others like the epoch length and batch size merely affect performance.
+If actual delays exceed these two parameters, the actual runtime of the transmit handler or the inbound packet/timer handlers could be exposed, which may be correlated with victim secrets. }

+\update{ However, to exploit this vector, a colocated adversary would have to first find a way to cause a delay in the execution of these handlers beyond what was observed during {\sys}'s systematic training phase for computing the masking delays.
+This is difficult because the adversary is unprivileged relative to handler executions in both the guest kernel and the hypervisor and, hence, limited in its ability to cause these handlers to preempt.
+Second, the adversary would have to extract the secret from the observed run time.
+This is difficult because the adversary does not generally know the nature of the correlation between the secret and the observed run time.
+The adversary cannot rely on statistical inference since it can observe only a single instance of a parameter violation (\sys\ updates the parameter whenever a new maximum delay is observed).
+We discuss the security of \sys's masking in \S\ref{sec:eval-masking}. }